conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### _Applied to mental health treatment_
 - Beyond Doctor Visits
-  - Provide an extension to treatment outside of in person visits
+  - Provide an extension to treatment outside of in-person visits
 - Real Time Prognosis
   - Independent evaluation that is less intrusive and provide benefit when actually needed